weygoldt/synchronous-modulations/README.md

   - [Data extraction](#data-extraction)

-## Reproducing the environment
+## Reproducing the virtual environment

-To reproduce the environment, install all nessecary Python 3.10.4 packages:
+To reproduce the virtual environment, install all nessecary Python 3.10.4 packages:

 ```sh
 # clone repository